-Metal ear tags are inexpensive and do not require anesthesia for application, however, the animal must be securely restrained.
+1. Metal ear tags are used in rodents of weaning age or older.
+This method does not require anesthesia for application, however, the animal must be securely restrained.
 The tags need to be appropriate size for the species and should be applied to the inner lower 1/3 of the pinnae.
 If placed correctly the tag should hang from the bottom of the ear and eye adjacent to the face.
 Usually, ear tags last for 6 months.
 Wire suture scissors should be available and can be used to cut through the tags for removal.
+There are commercially available smaller tags (microtags).

 This method is not advised for animals undergoing MRI and/or CT imaging.
 If animals already have metal ear tags in place, they must be removed prior to imaging.
+This method is also not advised for mice < 18 days old s due to tag size.